Roaming Ancestry – Landscapes of social and genetic relations in prehistory

 Unique Dataset

-This unique, large-scale, spatio-temporal reference dataset will allow us to use innovative integrated modelling approaches that explore theoretical frameworks and kinship models from ethnographic studies.
-It aims to produce novel insights into the evolution and structures of human societies.
+This unique, large-scale, spatio-temporal reference dataset will allow us to use innovative integrated modeling approaches that explore theoretical frameworks and kinship models from ethnographic studies.
+This will lead to the production of novel insights into the evolution and structures of human societies.

 Financiële details & Tijdlijn